 SCJ is a juried journal published twice annually by Stone-Campbell International.
 We welcome well-researched contributions from those who identify with our purpose.

-General Editor: William R. Baker, Cincinnati Christian University
+General Editor: William R. Baker, Hope International University

-Publisher: Stone-Campbell International, located in Loveland, OH, is a non-profit organization formed in 2005 to foster, disseminate, and preserve scholarship in the Stone-Campbell Restoration Movement.
+Publisher: Stone-Campbell International, located in Loveland, OH, is a non-profit organization formed in 2005 to serve the church and promote its unity through the advancement of scholarship within the Stone-Campbell Movement.
+Stone-Campbell International accomplishes this mission by fostering an international community of support among Christian scholars and students through events, publications, and other activities that enhance develop, disseminate, and preserve their scholarly efforts.
 Stone-Campbell International also sponsors an annual conference in the Spring called SCJ Conference